 Consideration should also be given to the needs of women who require additional support/essential assistance to access maternity services and for whom reasonable adjustments may be required.
 This may be in the following situations, which are by no means exhaustive:

 From Monday 12 July, birthing partners or nominated essential others will now have to order Lateral Flow (LFD) testing kits and complete a test before attending our hospital when:

 All birthing partners or nominated essential other visits will be strictly by appointment into the Inpatient Maternity Wards made directly with the Ward/Department due to limited numbers being allowed in an area at any one time.

-On arrival the partner or nominated essential other will be asked to present their Lateral Flow result (SMS, e-mail message or screenshot), complete a screening questionnaire including a temperature check before entry and will be screened for any symptoms suggestive of COVID-19 infection or other indication that require self-isolation using the national screening tool.
+All partners will be required to show evidence of a negative lateral flow test result (SMS, e-mail message or screenshot), complete a screening questionnaire including a temperature check before entry and will be screened for any symptoms suggestive of COVID-19 infection or other indication that require self-isolation using the national screening tool.
 In such circumstances the identified visitor will be requested to leave the clinical premises and return home immediately and seek PCR testing.
 A temperature check will also be taken and recorded on their screening form.

 Each Department will maintain a list of hospital visitors’ names and contact details, to aid the NHS Test and Trace teams if contact tracing is indicated.

 Whilst the LFD is a voluntary test, if partner or nominated other choose not to take the test then this may result in them not being able to attend appointments or attend the inpatient wards.